 Well, no – this is of course my mind made assumption because what Denmark actually does is eating fine Danish cheeses such as Esrom ( a washrind cheese with a long-standing clerical history) or the omni present Samsø ( a pasteurized cow´s milk friend invented to resemble its role model Emmentaler)

-And it must be those cheeses that keep the nation tall and skinny because our Danish evening delight has nothing to do with a cheese for the body-concerned.
+And it must be those cheeses that keep the nation tall and skinny because this Danish evening delight has nothing to do with a cheese for the body-concerned.

 Danish Blue (Dana Blu), which was first produced in 1927 by Danish Cheese Maker Marius Boel, who seeked to make a cow´s milk cheese similar to Roquefort, comes in a fat and a full fat version and is under PGI (Protected Geographical Indication) status since 2003.

 Our Danish Blue affinée has a heavy body that during production got pumped with liquid cream and therefor is nothing for the faint of heart.

 It is super creamy, somewhat mild yet prickly and has a slight notion of garlic with a mineral drift.